awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 ### Example 1: Allow a User to Perform Any DynamoDB Actions on a Table<a name="access-policy-examples-for-sdk-cli.example1"></a>

 The following permissions policy grants permissions for all DynamoDB actions on a table\.
-The ARN value specified in the `Resource` identifies a table in a specific region\.
+The ARN value specified in the `Resource` identifies a table in a specific Region\.

 ```
 {